cmccorm8/Alt-F4-Pandemic-Game/Status/status2.md

 		get more busy making it harder  to contribute to this project at the same rate.

     -   Making a game is hard and it takes time with only 4 people.

+	-   Due to this being the midterm month, individuals were busy with other courseworks and did not have enough time to contribute to this project.

+	- Level 2 need more time as assets needs to be build for that level.